guardrailsio/aws-cdk-eks/Readme.md

 For further customization, you can change the code of `class GuardrailsOnEksStack` or even create your own stack.
 Please refer to [AWS CDK Python Reference](https://docs.aws.amazon.com/cdk/api/v2/python/index.html).

+### Options without default value
+- eks_admin_iam_role: The IAM Role that will be mapped to `system:masters` user in Kubernetes RBAC.
+AWS user who can assume this IAM Role will be able to access EKS cluster as admin.

+### Options with default value
 - deploy_multi_az: boolean, choose between Multi-AZ or Single-AZ deployment
 - vpc_cidr: string, VPC CIDR, this should be big enough to contain at least 1 /20 subnet and 1 /24 subnet per AZ
 - vpc_max_azs: maximum number of AZs to use in target region